alexeipancratov/green-energy-tracker/README.md

 ## Documentation

-A full documentation with more details, scrrenshots, diagrams and etc, could be found in this link: [Full Documentation](https://rapchan.gitbook.io/green-energy-tracker/).
+A full documentation with more details, screenshots, diagrams and etc, can be found at: [Full Documentation](https://rapchan.gitbook.io/green-energy-tracker/).

 ## Goals